cife

 What happens in Clearing on A Level results day?

-Let’s imagine it’s just after nine in the morning of A level results day and you haven’t got into either of your firm or insurance choice universities.
+Let’s imagine it’s just after eight in the morning of A level results day and you haven’t got into either of your firm or insurance choice universities.
 This is when it’s incredibly important that you pick yourself up, dust yourself off and spring into action!
-This also might be the time you need to rely on the people around you to give you some emotional support: it is a fast-moving situation and if you have the confidence you’ll be amazed what can be achieved in the next few hours.
-That’s especially true if you already had the feeling that you might miss your grades, in which case hopefully you’ll have done some preparation.
-If that’s the case for you then before results day go onto the UCAS Clearing listings and have a look at what’s already available.
-However, the full Clearing listings don’t go live until the morning of A level results day, so make sure you check again for other courses that might have been added.
+This also might be the time you need to rely on the people around you to give you some emotional support: it is a fast-moving situation and if you have the confidence, you’ll be amazed what can be achieved in the next few hours.
+That’s especially true if you already had the feeling that you might miss your grades, in which case hopefully you’ll have done some preparation and might even have contacted a few universities ahead of results day to ask about courses they might have in Clearing.

-So now it’s about 9.30 on results morning.
+So now it’s about nine on results morning.
 You’ve had a cup of tea, an emotional moment or two, and you’re ready to find yourself a place at uni.
 There are two main ways to find a place.
 The first is to go to the UCAS Clearing listings which will list available places by degree course.
 The second is to go directly to the websites of universities you are interested in to see what they have available.
 Do some thorough research and start to build up a list of options.
-Be ambitious with a few choices, and don’t be afraid to try universities that normally offer two or three grades higher: the worst that can happen is that they decide not to make you an offer so it really is worth a try.
+Be ambitious with a few choices, and don’t be afraid to try universities that normally offer two or three grades higher: the worst that can happen is that they decide not to make you an offer, so it really is worth a try.
 Once you’ve got your list, you need to start calling the university Clearing hotlines.
 You’ll also need to brace yourself: you’re likely to be on hold quite a bit this morning.
-So while you’re waiting to speak to someone run over any selling points you have which demonstrate your interest in the course, or be ready to explain any mitigating circumstances that affected your grades.
+So, while you’re waiting to speak to someone run over any selling points you have which demonstrate your interest in the course or be ready to explain any mitigating circumstances that affected your grades.
+If you did some pre-results phone calls to any of the universities, this is where that groundwork pays dividends as you’ll be saying “I’m calling back to ask about the course I discussed with you two weeks’ ago….”.

-It’s tea-time and you’ve just added your Clearing choice to UCAS Track using the details the university have given you over the phone.
+It’s tea-time and you’ve just added your Clearing choice to UCAS Hub using the details the university have given you over the phone.
 You click… Congratulations.
 You are going to university.

 Should I consider A Level Retakes instead of taking a University place in Clearing?

 As discussed above, if you have found a university place in Clearing, you really do need to be sure it is the right course for you, and that it will get you where you want to be in the future.
-The other issue is that certain universities, particularly the highest ranking Russell Group universities, do not enter Clearing.
-In addition, some competitive degree courses are rarely or never found in Clearing, the most obvious being Medicine, but also courses like Law and English Literature may be few and far between (and if they are available they may be joint degrees combined with unusual options that might not be for you).
+The other issue is that certain universities, particularly the highest-ranking universities, do not enter Clearing.
+In addition, some competitive degree courses are rarely or never found in Clearing, the most obvious being Medicine, but also courses like Law and English Literature may be few and far between (and if they are available, they may be joint degrees combined with unusual options that might not be for you).

 Unable to get the mark you need?